-Opioids are potent pain-relieving medications and are extremely effective, however side effects such as sedation and nausea are common.
+Opioids are potent pain-relieving medications and are extremely effective, however, side effects such as sedation and nausea are common.

 Several years ago, tramadol was a popular medication for when NSAIDs just weren’t good enough.
 However, more recent research has proven that tramadol is extremely variable and doesn’t work like an opioid as originally believed.
 Due to the common side effects of it, such as sedation, a change in mentality, and constipation, coupled with the uncertainty of it working, it has gone out of favor with most vets.

-Gabapentin is a medication which is commonly used to control seizures in dogs.
+Gabapentin is a medication that is commonly used to control seizures in dogs.
 However, at lower doses, it is also effective as a pain relief.
 It works better if given in combination with another pain-relieving medication and is not particularly effective on its own.
 Nevertheless, it is usually the second-line medication of choice for most vets.

-Gabapentin is particularly good for neurological pain in the brain or spinal cord, for example if your dog has a slipped disc in the back.
+Gabapentin is particularly good for neurological pain in the brain or spinal cord, for example, if your dog has a slipped disc in the back.

 Sedation is a common side effect of gabapentin; however, many dogs seem unaffected at the lower end of the dose range, which is what is used for pain relief.